WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - the main class that makes drawing work is in the UIprocess
 - How does the rendering work for that particular platform?
 - part of this work, the mac will start using RemoteLayerTreeDrawingArea, get this working for all the mac bits
-- The page content consists of a set of tiles, we create aditional later for animtions
+- The page content consists of a set of tiles, we create additional later for animations
 - each of those layers has a remote layer backing store
 - one or more buffers that as iOSurface backed
-- incrementatl painting each time the page changes
+- incremental painting each time the page changes
 - the internals are different, but it's our way of hooking up between those two processes
-- important that all updates come atomicaly to the process
+- important that all updates come atomically to the process
-- by changes, I mean any geomentry changes
+- by changes, I mean any geometry changes
 - everything comes in a transation
 - and is applies in the UIprocss all in one go
-- pushe the changes onto core animation layers
+- push the changes onto core animation layers
 - makes the mac code more similar to iOS
 - scrolling is different, on iOS, UIScrollView we use
 - on the mac, we decided we didn't want to use app kit because it doesn't match as well
 - we need support for subscrollers, we have to be able to support everything on the subscrollers,
-- if you try and use an NSScrollView to do all of that it, doesn't really work as wellfor the mac, we will be bringing a lot of the existing code to the UIprocess
+- if you try and use an NSScrollView to do all of that it, doesn't really work as well for the mac, we will be bringing a lot of the existing code to the UIprocess
 - we will need to do some work to have a scrolling thread in the UIProcess
-- we need to implememnt pinch-zoom
+- we need to implement pinch-zoom
 - we can do it better with UI-side compositing
 - this will be smoother in the UIProcess
 - we also need to deal with color spaces